Status

 Full description

-We will enroll 350 patients with singleton pregnancies at ≥36 weeks gestation with prolonged labor in the latent phase, defined as cervical dilation <6cm after ≥8 hours since rupture of membranes and on continuous oxytocin.
-We will include both nulliparous and multiparous individuals undergoing induction or augmentation of labor.
-We will exclude patients with any contraindication to continuous oxytocin at randomization, or for whom cesarean section is anticipated at randomization.
-We will also exclude patients with prolonged rupture of membranes and patients with intraamniotic infection prior to randomization.
+The investigators will enroll 350 patients with singleton pregnancies at ≥36 weeks gestation with prolonged labor in the latent phase, defined as cervical dilation <6cm after ≥8 hours since rupture of membranes and on continuous oxytocin.
+Both nulliparous and multiparous individuals undergoing induction or augmentation of labor will be included.
+Patients with any contraindication to continuous oxytocin at randomization, or for whom cesarean section is anticipated at randomization will be excluded.
+Patients with prolonged rupture of membranes and patients with intraamniotic infection prior to randomization will also be excluded.

 Using blocked randomization via computer-generated randomization scheme, subjects will be randomized with equal probability to 60-minute oxytocin rest or usual care with continuous oxytocin.
 Trial participants and their health care team will be aware of their assignment.
 Participants in the intervention group will undergo 60-minute oxytocin rest.
 With the permission of the clinical team, they will be able to break from continuous fetal monitoring to rest, shower, walk, or eat during this time.
 After 60 minutes, oxytocin will be restarted at 2 mU/min and subsequently increased by 2 mU/min every 30 minutes to a maximum dose of 30 mU/min or until adequate contractions are seen.
 Subjects in the control group will receive continuous oxytocin infusion, increased by 2 mU/min every 30 minutes to a maximum dose of 30 mU/min or until adequate contractions are noted.